zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 # Automated Database Upgrade at Scale with Fleet Maintenance UI

 ## Introduction
-The objective of this lab is to explore upgrading your Oracle Database Software at scale with minimal downtime using Oracle Enterprise Manager 13c Fleet Maintenance UI feature (starting from 13.5 RU1).
+In this workshop, you will experience the benefits of using the Oracle Enterprise Manager Fleet User Interface to automate the upgrade of multiple Oracle Databases in one flow.

 *Estimated Time:* 75 minutes

 Watch the video below for a quick walk through of the lab.
 [](youtube:SbsS_nNiXHo)

-### About Database Fleet Maintenance UI
+### About the Database Fleet Maintenance UI capability in Oracle Enterprise Manager

-Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Database.
-Fleet Maintenance enables DBAs to automate patching and upgrade of wide range of DB Configurations including Oracle RAC environments with Data Guard Standby.
+Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Databases.
+Fleet Maintenance enables DBAs to automate patching of a wide range of Oracle Database configurations including Oracle RAC environments with Data Guard Standby.

-Starting from Enterprise Manager 13.5 RU1, Enterprise Manager is equipped with a new interface to patch(update) and upgrade Database Fleet as an end-to-end automated solution.
-Creation of Gold Image and Subscription of database to the Gold Image is to be done by using emcli commands.
-In upcoming releases of Enterprise Manager, we plan to integrate these tasks with UI.
+Starting with Enterprise Manager 13.5 RU1, EM offers a new interface to ease automated patching, update, and upgrade of your database fleet.

-Benefits with Fleet Maintenance:
+Benefits of using the EM Fleet Maintenance capability include:
-- Minimum Downtime with Out of Place patching
+- Minimizing downtime with use of Out of Place patching
-- Enterprise Scale with Enterprise Manger Deployment Procedures Framework
+- Enterprise scalability using the Enterprise Manger Deployment Procedures Framework
-- Single pane of glass for monitoring and managing entire patching and upgrade operations
+- A single pane of glass for monitoring and managing the entire patching and upgrade operations
-- Ability to schedule/retry/suspend/resume
+- Ability to schedule/retry/suspend/resume operations.
-- Database patching across different infrastructure including engineered systems like Exadata
+- Patch Oracle Databases across different infrastructure including engineered systems like Oracle Exadata

   ![](images/em-fleet-maintenance-overview-1.png " ")